The Torres del Paine Tragedy: What Really Happened to Those Five Hikers

 The victims

-The strongest connection in the group of 9 was among five British friends who had spent months planning their Patagonia adventure together.
+The group of about 30 included five British friends who had spent months planning their Patagonia adventure.
 They were Victoria Bond (40, a public relations consultant from Cornwall), Hayley Newnham, Tom Player, Matt Smith, and film and TV director Christian Aldridge.

-A Mexican couple — Cristina Calvillo Tovar, 37, and Julian Garcia Pimentel, 36 — and a German couple, Nadine Lichey, 45, and Andreas von Pein, 52, were independent pairs.
-This foursome only merged with the British five during the final ascent to John Garner Pass, at the Los Perros campsite the night before the storm.
-No single leader existed among the nine people.
+A Mexican couple — Cristina Calvillo Tovar, 37, and Julian Garcia Pimentel, 36 — and a German couple, Nadine Lichey, 45, and Andreas von Pein, 52, were independent pairs who were also part of the larger group during the final ascent to John Garner Pass.
+All had spent the night before at the Los Perros campsite.

 The O Circuit in Torres del Paine National Park.
 In the upper left is the Los Perros Campsite and John Garner Pass.
 Photo: Ecocamp.travel